kris71990/31-34-budget-tracker-app/README.md

   - Field 1
     - Name - name of category of expenses
   - Field 2
-    - Budget - Amount of money ($) dedicated to each expense
+    - Budget - Amount of money ($) dedicated to each category of expenses

 - CategoryItem
-  - Displays category and budget of a single expense item
+  - Displays category and budget of a single category of expenses
   - Also renders the CategoryForm component for ability to edit or delete the item

+- ExpenseForm
+  - Field 1
+    - Name - name of an expense
+  - Field 2
+    - Price - price of a single expense

+- ExpenseItem
+  - Displays an expense and price of a single expense item
+  - Also renders an ExpenseForm component for the ability to edit or delete an expense